Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Causal framework, identification assumptions, and notation

 In settings where some confounders are partially observed, identification of causal effects requires additional conditions relating the treatment assignment mechanism, the outcome process, and the missingness indicators.
 The missing–indicator strategy replaces each partially observed confounder with its observed value and an accompanying missingness indicator, and valid inference relies on a set of assumptions that ensure these variables adequately adjust for confounding.
 We outline below the assumptions needed for identifying the average treatment effect in our setting.

 We first require that the treatment assignment is unconfounded given the full set of covariates and their missingness indicators.
 Formally, for each $z \in \{0,1\}$,

 which is commonly referred to as the missingness-strongly ignorable treatment assignment (mSITA) assumption.
 This condition extends the usual no–unmeasured–confounding assumption to the situation where the treatment mechanism may vary across strata defined by the missing components of $X$.
+In practical terms, this assumption states that, after accounting for all observed covariates and the missingness patterns, there are no unmeasured factors that jointly influence treatment assignment and potential outcomes.
+In particular, it allows the treatment mechanism to differ across missingness strata, but requires that within each stratum defined by $\left(C, X, R\right)$, treatment assignment is effectively as good as random.
+This assumption is plausible in settings where the available covariates and missingness indicators capture the key clinical or administrative factors driving both treatment decisions and outcomes.

-Because $X^{\mathrm{mis}}$ is not observed, mSITA alone is insufficient for estimation.
-Identification proceeds by assuming that the unobserved portion of $X$ is irrelevant either for the treatment mechanism or for the outcome, conditional on the observed data.
-These conditions correspond to the following two alternative assumptions.
+Because $X^{\mathrm{mis}}$ is not observed, mSITA alone is insufficient for the causal effect estimation.
+Causal effect identification proceeds by assuming that the unobserved portion of $X$ is irrelevant either for the treatment mechanism or for the outcome, conditional on the observed data, to ensure that the missing components do not introduce residual confounding.
+These conditions are formalized through the following two alternative assumptions.

 The Conditionally Independent Treatment (CIT) assumption requires that